mongodb/docs-cluster-to-cluster-sync/source/includes/limitations-filtering.rst

   starting.
 - You cannot modify a filter that is in use.
 To create a new filter, see :ref:`changing the filter <c2c-change-filter>`.
-- If you rename a collection or database that is part of a filter, ``mongosync`` does not continue syncing under the new name.
-- If you rename a collection or database so that the new name matches part of an existing filter, ``mongosync`` cannot sync the renamed entity.
+- You can only rename collections in certain situations.
+For more details see: :ref:`c2c-filter-renaming-collections`.
 - If a filter includes a :ref:`view <views-landing-page>` but not the base collection, only the view is replicated.
-- You cannot specify system collections or system databases.
+- You cannot specify system collections or system databases in a filter.
 - Operations that use the :pipeline:`$out` aggregation stage are only supported if the entire database is specified in the filter.
 You cannot limit the filter to a collection within the database.
 See:
   :ref:`c2c-filter-with-out`.